 To help you out, we’ve created a free Manufacturing Training Guide you can download.
 It’s right at the bottom of this article.
 You

 The guide will walk you though a step-by-step process in which you:

-1. Identify business goals the training supports and KPIs to measure effectiveness of training
+1. Identify business goals the training supports and KPIs to measure effectiveness of the training

 Make sure your training is going to move an important business needle and that you can later prove that.

-Learn more about the skill gap and workers so you can design and develop the best training possible.
+Learn more about the skill gap (by conducting a training needs analysis) and the workers (by conducting a learner analysis) so you can design and develop the best training possible.

 Now’s the time to take what you’ve already done and use it to create your training materials.

-We’ll give you all the best practices here, including active learning and adult learning principles.
+We’ll give you the best practices here, including active learning and adult learning principles.